 are currently being applied by the slave.
 Alternatively, the

 set of executed GTIDs can be obtained from the value of the

 to-be-decided status and are not preserved.

 As of MySQL version 5.7.5, the following status variables

 (previously monitored using

 These status variables are now relevant only in single-source mode because they only apply to the first source.
 For multi-source replication, to access these variables for different masters use the Performance Schema replication tables described in this section.

 CHANNEL_NAME.
-This enables the tables to be
+This enables the

 channel to monitor a specific channel.
 Additionally, the